umg-minai/indicate-qi-definitions/qi04-glucose_control.md

 AND
 - All measurements have to fulfill the following rules:
     - The previous blood glucose measurement was taken less than 10 hours ago.
-    AND
+        (except for the very first measurement of each patient) AND
     (
         - The blood glucose level is within the acceptable range.